raptor-library/raptor/docs/LTO.md

         include(CheckIPOSupported)

-2. Check if iterprocedural optimizations are allowed (building the raptor library) .
+2. Check if iterprocedural optimizations are allowed (building the RAPtor library) .

     In `CMakeLists.txt` located in the raptor directory (`~/raptor/raptor/CMakeLists.txt`) add the following lines after the definition of the `target_link_libraries` (raptor ....):